duncanmcclean/simple-commerce/docs/upgrade-guide.md

 > **Note:** When using the Stripe Gateway, only new orders will show any payment information, due to some required data we were not previously storing.

+### Medium: Shipping Method fieldtype

+In addition to the Gateway fieldtype, Simple Commerce also comes with a 'Shipping Method fieldtype' so CP users can see which shipping method has been selected for the current orders.

+New sites will get the Shipping Method fieldtype by default but it's recommended you also add it to your existing order blueprint.

+1. Go into the Control Panel, click into 'Blueprints'
+2. Edit your order blueprint, add the 'Shipping Method' fieldtype.
+Remember to use the handle of `shipping_method`, otherwise it won't work.

+Now, when you view orders, you'll be able to see the selected shipping method.

 ### Low: Higher System Requirements

 Simple Commerce v3 requires you to be using PHP 8.0 (and above), along with Laravel 8 (and above) and Statamic 3.3.
 Adjusting the system requirements encourages developers to stay up to date and means Simple Commerce can take advantage of new features.